 Index Match Multiple Criteria Rows and Columns

-We all use VLOOKUP day in day out to fetch the data and also we are aware of the fact that VLOOKUP can fetch the data from left to right, so lookup value should always be on the left side of the result columns.
+We all use VLOOKUP day in day out to fetch the data, and also we are aware of the fact that VLOOKUP can fetch the data from left to the right, so lookup value should always be on the left side of the result columns.
 However, we have several alternatives that can be used as an alternative to VLOOKUP function in excel.
 With advanced technology, we can use these INDEX + MATCH formula to match multiple criteria for rows and columns.
 So this special article will take you through in detail about this technique.